Martinson1252/Worms_Unity/readme.md

-Project is a multiplayer game created in Unity.
+This project is a multiplayer game created in Unity.
 It uses Photon Networking library for sending data between players.

 ![](https://github.com/Martinson1252/Worms_Unity/blob/main/W2.png)